New Patients 215.234.3772

 Can I treat my ingrown toenail at home?

 If you feel like you have a mild case, you can try to treat it at home first.
 Soak your foot in warm water first.
-Then gently lift the ingrown edge of nail using a clean piece of cotton or dental floss.
-Apply an antibiotic ointment cream to prevent infection.
-However, if your condition gets any worse or becomes infected, you need to visit your podiatrist.
+Then, gently lift the ingrown edge of nail using a clean piece of cotton or dental floss.

-Get Ingrown Toenail Treatment in Newtown, PA
+Get Ingrown Toenail Removal Treatment in Newtown, PA

-Do you have an ingrown toenail or toenails?
-Call Newtown Foot and Ankle Specialists at 215.234.3772.
-You can also schedule an appointment with our professionals online.
 We will be happy to help treat you in our Newtown, PA office.
-Our podiatrists can also give you tips on how to properly take care of toenails to prevent further problems.
+Our podiatrists can also give you tips on how to take care of toenails to prevent further problems properly.